QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 ### Requirements

 The experiments solely use [Python](https://www.python.org/), and the dependencies of each case study is installed in virtual environments with the package manager Conda.
-We provide a Docker image which has already all the virtual environments installed (except the one for the use case *CARLA*; see below).
+We provide a Docker image which has already all the virtual environments installed (except the ones for the use case *CARLA*; see below).
 As such, we invite the user to follow the software's instructions, which are detailed [here](https://docs.docker.com/engine/install/).
 We also detail how to install each virtual environment as the beginning of the corresponding `README` files in case the Docker image is not used.
 To that regard, we tested them with a Ubuntu 20.04 system.